Lucy Ann Polk

 Perhaps the most talented female vocalist in the later part of the big band era, Lucy Ann Polk left her mark on music history as a singer for Tommy Dorsey and Les Brown in the late 1940s and early 1950s.
 Polk began her career at a young age as part of the Town Criers vocal group, emerging in the mid-1940s as a breakout star.
 She mixed solo and group work for several years before leaving the Criers in 1948 and concentrating on her own career.
 Polk was voted best female band singer for four years in a row—1951, 1952, 1953, and 1954—by Down Beat magazine readers before leaving Brown’s orchestra to focus on home life and solo work.
 Her solo career never really took off due to her disinterest in touring.

 The Polk siblings, Gordon, Elva, Vernon, and Lucy Ann, from oldest to youngest, were born in Idaho during the 1920s and raised in Spokane, Washington, where the family moved not long after Lucy Ann’s birth.
+Their father worked as a dairy and bakery delivery driver.
 As children they began performing at a young age, often at local theaters to gain free admission to films.
 In addition to singing, they backed themselves by playing guitar, bass and xylophone.
 In 1936, billed as the Four Polks, they earned their own radio program on Spokane station KHQ.
 They also sang on KHPY and later spent a year on Seattle radio before winning a contest sponsored by Al Pierce, who brought them to Los Angeles in 1940 or 1941 to sing on his radio program.
-The siblings, along with their parents, remained in California, performing at local clubs and theaters and making two soundies for RCM, The Old Oaken Bucket and Miss You, before they caught the attention of bandleader Bobby Sherwood, who hired them for his band in mid-1942.
+The siblings, along with their parents, remained in California, performing at local clubs and theaters and making two soundies for RCM, The Old Oaken Bucket and Miss You.

 Band Years

-The Four Polks stayed with Sherwood only a few months, joining Les Brown’s band in November 1942, where pianist Willie Rowland dubbed them the Town Criers, the name that they would use for the rest of the decade.
+In June 1942, Bobby Sherwood hired the Polks for his new band, renaming them the Bobettes.[1]
+They left Sherwood in November 1942 to join Les Brown, where pianist Willie Rowland dubbed them the Town Criers, the name that they would use for the rest of the decade.[2]
 With Brown, the group began to attract national attention.
-After leaving the orchestra at the end of 1943, they did club and radio work before ending up with Bob Crosby, touring with his band and appearing on his radio program.
+They remained with Brown until near the end of 1943, when they left to do club and radio work.
+The Polks then ended up with Bob Crosby, touring with his band and appearing on his radio program.
 They made their first recording with Crosby in summer 1944 on the ARA label, just before he entered the Marines.
 With Crosby in the service, they became part of Kay Kyser’s College of Musical Knowledge.
 When Crosby returned from the service in late 1945, they once again joined him while also still appearing with Kyser.
-They recorded again on the ARA in 1945.
+They recorded again on ARA in 1945.

 The Polk siblings remained together until at least early 1945.
 Sometime after that and before mid-1946, both Elva and Vernon left the group.
 Gordon and Lucy Ann continued on with the Town Criers, bringing in replacements.
 Aside from singing, their act featured comedy, mostly provided by Gordon, and gimmicks.
 They appeared in two films in 1945, RKO’s Radio Stars on Parade and an uncredited appearance in Columbia’s musical western Song of the Prairie starring Ken Curtis.
 In 1946, they appeared in another Columbia Ken Curtis musical western, Cowboy Blues, for which they received credit.